- Life & Culture

 Rusutsu ski resort is home to spectacular powder snow, and some of the best tree skiing in the world.
 Off-piste and tree skiing is actually allowed too, which is great.

-The lift infrastructure is ideal, and you can access many of the tree lines straight off of the lifts without much effort.
+The lift infrastructure is ideal, and you can access many of the tree lines straight off the lifts without much effort.
 As well as great powder and tree skiing, the Rusutsu resort is great for skiers of all abilities.

 There are plenty of on-piste runs and activities at the resort to keep you entertained.